 Running Time: 188 minutes

 An interesting phenomenon in film culture is when high-profile directors remake or pay tribute to their favorite childhood movies.
-Christopher Nolan did this last year with Interstellar (2014), his love-letter to Stanley Kubrick and sci-fi space exploration, and what are George Lucas’ and Steven Spielberg’s Star Wars (1977) and Indiana Jones films (1981, 1984, 1989) if not pastiche-tributes to the Flash Gordon fantasy media and swashbuckling adventure serials, respectively, on which they grew up?
+Interstellar (2014) is Christopher Nolan’s love-letter to Stanley Kubrick and hard science-fiction, while George Lucas and Steven Spielberg’s Star Wars (1977) and Indiana Jones films (1981, 1984, 1989) are pastiche-tributes to the Flash Gordon fantasy media and swashbuckling adventure serials, respectively, on which they grew up.
 It’s in these career-moments that directors, producers, and screenwriters demonstrate how much self-awareness and restraint they possess.
-The novelty of childhood adoration can be both a blessing and a curse, giving a filmmaker insight on what makes a property tick, plus the loving care of an actual fan who has more at stake in this project than fame or a big paycheck.
+The novelty of childhood adoration can be both a blessing and a curse, giving a filmmaker insight on what makes a property tick, plus the loving care of an actual fan who has more at stake in a project than a big paycheck.
 Big-budget fandom can also lead to a creative vacuum (e.g.